 You can control your rise time in a number of ways.
 Temperature is one way.
 Putting the dough into a cooler environment can stretch the rise time out to days.
 Many San Francisco bakeries let the bread rise for 24 to 36 hours at temperatures in the 55 to 65F degree range (12 to 18C).

 Using less starter is another way to extend the rise time.
-Punching down the dough an additional time is yet another way.
+Punching down the dough an additional rise time is yet another way.
 I don't suggest letting dough rise until it collapses.
 This seems to damage the structure of the dough irreparably.
 Finally, a denser dough will rise more slowly than a thinner dough.
 Most of the breads I had in San Francisco were pretty dense, with an open crumb and large holes.
-Which is an odd combination.
+Which seemed an odd combination.

 You want SOUR?
 I'll give you sour!
 Sooner or later, most beginning bakers decide that if they start with a sour starter, they'll have a sour bread.
 So, they let the starter go far too long between feedings and use a half-dead starter to try to raise their bread.
 This can sometime give a bread a real kick in the sour, but at the cost of rise.
 A long slow rise with a healthy starter is a better approach.
 A variation on this is suggested by Scott and Wing in "The Bread Builders."
 I haven't had time to try this, but the idea is to use half old-soured starter and half fresh lively starter.
 If someone tries it, please report back to me.